jimhigson/oboe.js-website/content/why.md

 Because it is a pure Javascript parser, Oboe.js requires more CPU time than JSON.parse.
-Oboe.js works marginally more slowly for small messages that load very quickly but for most real-world cases sage use of i/o beats optimising CPU cycles.
+Oboe.js works marginally more slowly for small messages that load very quickly but for most real-world cases using i/o effectively beats optimising CPU time.

 SAX parsers require less memory than Oboe's pattern-based parsing model because they do not build up a parse tree.
 See [Oboe.js vs SAX vs DOM](parsers).